- Books, Literature, and Writing»

 To Moderate or

-On some sites which have moderation, you complete an item, it goes into 'pending' and usually pops up in an hour or so.
+On some sites which have moderation, once you complete an item, it goes into 'pending' and in normal situations, it usually pops up in an hour or so.

 On unmoderated sites, write and publish.
 Done.